smarusik/zingle_api_android/README.md

 All thease functions are static members of ZingleUIInitAndStart class.
 [Here is a simple example  of using them in android Activity.](https://github.com/Zingle/android-sdk/blob/master/app/src/main/java/me/zingle/zingleapiandroid/StartScreen.java)

+For more information refer to javadoc folder (zingle_android_sdk/docs).

 ### Zingle AndroidSDK Object Model

 Model | Description